MillanAir/COMP397-TheDragon/README.md

-# COMP397-W2016-StateMachine
+# COMP397-The Dragon

-COMP397 State Machine Template for Web Game Programming @ Centennial
+COMP397 Assignment 1 - using State Machine.